 - Sit calmly for 10-15 minutes.

-- Unpack and take out the mouthpiece jand collection card body.
+- Unpack and take out the mouthpiece and collection card body.

 - Connect the mouthpiece to the front end of the collection card body.

-- Blow reposefully through the mouthpiece, as long as possible.
+- Blow reposefully through the mouthpiece for as long as possible.

-- You can exchange breath during blowing.
+- You can exchange breaths during blowing.
 DO NOT inhale from the mouthpiece!

 - Blow continuously for 3-5 minutes until the indicator of the collection card turns from orange to yellow.

-(Note: This sample collection process is based on the use of Helicobacter pylori test system and may vary according to the use of detection system for radiolabelled carbon dioxide.)
+(Note: This sample collection process is based on the Helicobacter pylori test system and may vary according to the use of the detection system for radiolabelled carbon dioxide.)

-- Some test utilizes a liquid scintillation counter for the measurement of 14CO2 in breath samples.
+- Some tests utilize a liquid scintillation counter to measure 14CO2 in breath samples.

-In our settings we use Helicobacter pylori test system for the detection of 14CO2 in breath samples.
+In our settings, we use Helicobacter pylori test system to detect 14CO2 in breath samples.

-The test is considered safe in pregnancy or in childhood.
+The test is considered safe in pregnancy or childhood.
 An issue that is frequently raised is the dose of radiation.
-The dose of radiation received during C14 breath testing is equivalent to only three microsievert (this is one tenth the dose of a plain Chest-X ray and equivalent to half the normal daily background exposure to radiation for everyday living).
+The radiation dose received during C14 breath testing is equivalent to only three microsieverts (one-tenth the dose of a plain Chest-X ray and half the normal daily background exposure to radiation for everyday living).